EmilianoJZX100/holbertonschool-simple_shell/README.md

 ```
 ## Overview

-A shell interface gives the user a prompt, in this case we established a "$", after which the next command is entered.
+A shell interface gives the user a prompt, in this case we established a "$", after which the command is entered.
+Everything that the user types after the command is called an "argument".
+The shell separates these words using as a delimiter an space(" ").
+After this we check if it is a built-in command or not, if it is then it is executed, and if not we search for it in the PATH environmental variable for a directory that contains an executable file by that name.

-The main() function continually loops as long as should run equals 1; when the user enters exit at the prompt, your program will set should run to 0 and terminate.
+The main() function continually loops as long as should run equals 1; when the user enters exit at the prompt, the program will terminate.

 ## Authors
 - Emiliano Rodriguez - [GitHub](https://github.com/EmilianoJZX100)